Esocietyhere/rit/README.md

 }
 ```

-Then, you can use the `rit deploy -b [BRANCH_NAME]` command to deploy to either of the environments.
+Then, you can use the `rit deploy -b [BRANCH_NAME]` command to deploy to the specified branch.
+If you don't specify a branch, it will default to `main`.